 When the Buddha heard how this disciple had drunk unfiltered water, he rebuked him and told him this story to remind him that killing is a serious sin and that in the past he himself had once risked his own life to save other lives.

-Indra’s chariot driver, Matali, was an earlier birth of Ananda, one of the Buddha’s top disciples.
+Indra’s chariot charioteer, Matali, was an earlier birth of Ananda, one of the Buddha’s top disciples.